StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

    `sudo yum install java-1.8.0-openjdk`

-## Run the Installation Script

-The installation script must be run using _sudo_.
+8. The installation script must be run using _sudo_.
 The script will create a _strongkey_ user account with the home directory of _/usr/local/strongkey_.
-All software required for the StrongKey FIDO Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user.
+All software required for the StrongKey FIDO Server will be deployed to the _/usr/local/strongkey_ directory and be run by the _strongkey_ user. **Execute** the _install-skfs.sh_ script as follows:

-**NOTE:** While the installation script allows for changing the default _strongkey_ home directory, the installed FIDO Server will not recognize a non-default directory.

-1.  **Execute** the _install-skfs.sh_ script.

-    `>  **<path to download directory>**/install-skfs.sh`
+    `>  sudo **<path to download directory>**/install-skfs.sh`

-2. If the script indicates a problem, **correct** the error and re-run the script.

-3. When the script finishes, all software will have been deployed and a _strongkey_ user will have been been created.
+9. When the script finishes, all software will have been deployed and a _strongkey_ user will have been been created.
 The default password for the _strongkey_ user is _ShaZam123_.
 Login as the _strongkey_ user.

 ***This ends the scripted install instructions.***
 ===============================================